Lundalogik/field-samples/Adding attachments/adding-attachments.md

-## How to upload and attach files from third party applications
+## How to upload and attach files from a third party applications

 The basic flow of uploading files looks like this: